Estimated Tax & Extension of Time to File

 Figure the penalty you owe or show you're exempt from a penalty using form IT-2210.

 Extension of Time to File

-- If you do not have a federal extension, the taxpayer must complete and file an Application for Extension of Time to File (Form IT-9) on or before the original due date of the Indiana individual income tax return.
-If approved, this extends the due date to the same due date as a federal extension plus 30 days.
+- If you do not have a federal extension of time to file, and you cannot file by the April 15, 2019 due date, complete and file an Application for Extension of Time to File (Form IT-9)* on or before April 15.
+This extends the due date to Nov.
+14, 2019.

-The form and payment should be sent to:
+The form and any payment due should be sent to:

 Indiana Department of Revenue

 P.O.
 Box 6117

 Indianapolis, IN 46206-6117